Dateline 2009: the world-historical situation

 • It is 'good' in that the various technologies genuinely stand for distinctive configurations of social institutions, which, because of their mutual incompatibility, changed wholesale from one to the other.

-Overall, as labels for major societal eigenmodes, the stone-bronze-iron ages, with their subdivisions, are too convenient to give up.
+As labels for major societal eigenmodes, the stone-bronze-iron ages, with their subdivisions, are too convenient to give up.
 We just have to remember that they are a shorthand for what were ultimately sociological rather than technological revolutions.

 Thursday, 15 October 2009